Jaydn Su'A

-Jaydn Su'A (born 23 October 1997) is a Samoa international rugby league footballer who plays as a forward for the St George Illawarra Dragons in the National Rugby League (NRL).
+Jaydn Su'A (born 23 October 1997) is a Samoa international rugby league footballer who plays as a forward for the Parramatta Eels in the National Rugby League (NRL).

 He previously played for the Brisbane Broncos and South Sydney Rabbitohs in the NRL, and at representative level for Queensland in the State of Origin series.

 Background

 Su'A was born in Christchurch, New Zealand.
 He is of Samoan descent and moved to Australia at the age of two.

 He attended Marsden State High School and later Anglican Church Grammar School, where he played for their rugby union team.
 He played his junior rugby league for the Logan Brothers, before being signed by the Canberra Raiders at the age of 13.
 After two years on a scholarship with the Raiders, he signed with the Brisbane Broncos.

 Playing career

 Early career

 In 2012, Su'A played in the Souths Logan Magpies' Cyril Connell Cup and National Title winning sides as a 15-year-old.
 In 2013, he represented the Queensland under-16 rugby league team.
 In 2015, he joined the Brisbane Broncos' NYC team.
 That year, he represented the Queensland under-18 rugby league team, scoring a try and being named Man of the Match.